 - Don’t do heroin.
 Please.

-As we’ve stated several times before, the possession of small quantities of drugs won’t be prosecuted.
+As we’ve stated several times before, the possession of small quantities of drugs in the Netherlands won’t be prosecuted.
 The police are not looking for users, they are looking for producers and large dealers.
 Below you can find a useful table, provided by the Dutch drug information provider Jellinek.

 |Cannabis||max 5 gram|

 If you’re carrying 5 grams or less of cannabis, the police will never confiscate it.
 However, if you’re carrying hard drugs and the police catch you, they will confiscate it.
 Don’t argue if this happens, or you’ll risk getting a fine as well.

 If you cooperate, the police will just confiscate your drugs and send you on your way with a warning.
 If you’re carrying more than the allowed amount, the police will consider it a commercial quantity, and you’d better lawyer up.

 There you have it: a quick overview of the most important things you need to know about drugs in the Netherlands.
 Have fun, but don’t forget to stay safe, too!
 If you have any more questions, feel free to contact us.
 (No, we can not actually get you drugs.
 Please stop asking.)